 ACCESS: ♦♦♦♦ – The location at Weymouth is easy to access.
 Recommended parking at DT3 6PP is near to toilets and a cafe, and is not too far from the town centre.

-TYPE: – Most fossils are found in the large boulders along the foreshore.
-However, fossils can also be found washed out of the clay on the slippages, after rain.
+TYPE: – Most fossils are found on the foreshore, but they can also be found washed out of the clay on the slippages, after rain.
 Don’t expect to find much here.

 Common sense when collecting at all locations should always be used and prior knowledge of tide times is essential.
 Care should especially be taken along the coast from Weymouth to Ringstead of tides, as the sea can cut you off.
 It is easiest to become cut off at Redcliff Point, because the sea always reaches this point.
 There are a large number of boulders in difficult positions at Redcliff Point and the rocks are slippery with seaweed, so, care must be taken..
 The high cliffs east of Redcliff Point are particularly dangerous, due to regular cliff falls and falling rocks.

-A knife and pick are useful, as the sediments at Bowleaze Cove consist of both Oxford and Kimmeridge Clay, which are both fairly soft.
+A knife and pick are useful, as the sediments at Bowleaze Cove consist of Oxford Clay, which is fairly soft.
 When the foreshore is exposed, suitable footwear should be worn.
 A small trowel is also useful, although most fossils can simply be lifted from the clay.
 Ammonites can be found in the Corallian Beds, which can be extremely hard.
 Therefore, hammers (ideally a lump hammer), safety goggles and chisels should be taken if walking from Weymouth or east past Redcliff Point to the small Corallian outcrop.

 This site is an SSSI and forms part of the UNESCO World Heritage Jurassic Coast.
 This means you can visit the site, but hammering the bedrock is not permitted.
 For full information about the reasons for the status of the site and restrictions please download the PDF from Natural England – SSSI Information – South Dorset